Source: Interfolio F180

 The three focus areas of our group are

-(1) Designing small synthetic membrane proteins as simple model systems to test fundamental biophysical questions governing molecular structure and function.
+(1) Designing of small synthetic membrane proteins as simple model systems to test fundamental biophysical questions governing molecular structure and function.

 (3) Molecular modeling and dynamics simulations that integrate diverse experimental data to better understand critical molecular events at cellular membranes